 Welcome to Euphoria Speaker Design.

 The crossover is the heart of a speaker.
 It is our belief the sinusoidal waveform (music) must be preserved.
 The crossover should get out of the way.
 It’s only function is to separate the signal for each driver.
+Our crossover is not based on my theory.
+There is a mathematician in Asia.
+He proved mathematically an LCLCLC shunt circuit is the ideal way to separate frequencies.
+I simply put his theories into practice, and balanced it.

 A caveat to start: Our testing and development system is fully balanced (this means all our amplification uses differential circuits).
 Our speakers take advantage of the balanced stereo chain.
 If there are RCA (unbalanced, single ended) cables in your amplification chain, some of what we describe in these pages may not be fully realized.
 The same for unbalanced components.